-She is currently working on a book featuring biographies of Filipino American women, tentatively titled “In No Man’s Shadow: The Filipino Woman in America and the World,” and the book “An Asian American History of the United States” (Beacon Press, under contract).
+Catherine is currently working on a book featuring biographies of Filipino American women, tentatively titled “In No Man’s Shadow: The Filipino Woman in America and the World,” and the book “An Asian American History of the United States” (Beacon Press, under contract).

-ASAMST 20A: Introduction to the History of Asians in the United States
+ASAMST 20A: Introduction to Asian American History

 ASAMST 24: Asian American History in American Musicals